Luke Stocker: 2012 season

-During the 2012 season under new head coach Greg Schiano, Stocker finished with 16 receptions for 165 yards and one touchdown.
+During the 2012 season under new head coach Greg Schiano, Stocker saw some slight improvement in play.
+He also was praised for being a good interior blocker but again had a season shortened by injuries.

+Stocker finished his second professional season with 16 receptions for 165 yards and a touchdown in 16 games and 11 starts.

 2013 season

-Stocker played in two games before going on injured reserve in the 2013 season.
+In 2013, Stocker played in two games and recorded no statistics before going on injured reserve.

 2014 season

-Stocker was mostly healthy during the 2012 season, playing in all but two games (due to a concussion).
+Stocker was healthy for most of the season as he only missed two games late in the season due to a concussion.
+Although his receiving stats were a low seven receptions for 41 yards and no touchdowns, Stocker's game took a turn in a more positive direction as an interior blocker as well as moving to fullback in place of a suspended and injured Javorskie Lane.
+Stocker's ability to be an effective lead blocker earned great praise and a new role as a blocking full back after the team let the previous season's lead blocking machine Erik Lorig go via free agency.
+Stocker was also a solid contributor on special teams.

 2015 season

 On March 9, 2015, after a strong performance at full back and on special teams, the Buccaneers signed Stocker to a three-year contract extension.
-He finished the 2015 season with nine catches for 61 yards and a touchdown.
+He finished the 2015 season with nine catches for 61 yards and a touchdown in 14 games and 13 starts.

 2016 season

-In 2016, Stocker played in 12 games and started ten.
+In 2016, Stocker recorded five receptions for 23 yards in 12 games and 10 starts.

 2017 season

 On November 28, 2017, Stocker was released by the Buccaneers.
-Before he was released, he scored a touchdown against the New Orleans Saints in Week 9.
+Before he was released, Stocker had three receptions for 18 yards and a touchdown in nine games and four starts.